LeaderPortfolio

 Co-founded WhatsApp

-Co-founded WhatsApp with Jan Koum.
+Co-founded the messaging app WhatsApp with Jan Koum.

 1996